NIH Grants Policy Statement

 At the option of the grantee, a liquidated damages provision may be included in the contract, allowing for assessment of damages when the contractor has not completed the construction by the date specified in the contract.
 Liquidated damages must be realistic and justified and must be approved by NIH before solicitation.
 Where damages are assessed, any amounts paid belong to the grantee.

-The use of a contracting method other than formal advertising, including the use of construction management services or design-build services as described below, may be authorized by NIH when cost, time, and quality benefits will result.
+The use of a contracting method other than Design-Bid-Build, including the use of construction management services or design-build services as described below, may be authorized by NIH when cost, time, and quality benefits will result.
 In making such determinations, NIH will consider the scope of the project, estimated cost, and other factors deemed relevant.
+NIH approval must be received before the grantee begins the process of using an alternate contracting method.

 Under this procedure:

-In design-build contracting, construction firms respond to a request for proposals by submitting building designs that meet the grantee's performance requirements within a GMP covering all architectural, engineering, and construction services required.
+Design-build is a method of project delivery in which one entity works under a single contract with the project owner to provide design and construction services.
+In design-build contracting, construction firms respond to a request for proposals by submitting building designs that meet the grantee's performance requirements within a GMP (see Construction-Alternate Contracting Methods-Guaranteed Maximum Price) covering all architectural, engineering, and construction services required.
 The design-build firm must be selected in a manner that will allow maximum feasible competition.
 Because of the nature of design-build contracting, the following departures from formal advertising are authorized:

 The selection of a design-build firm must be accomplished by a process that includes the following activities: